What is the Challenge?

 Q: I heard that 17 year olds can vote in Virginia.
 That's not true, is it?

 A: Yes, it is true -- seventeen year olds who are registered to vote can indeed vote in primaries in Virginia as long as they will be 18 by the General Election.
-In 2018, the primaries for the federal elections will be held on June ??
+In 2019, the primaries for the local and statewide elections will be held on June 11th.

 Since primary voters decide which candidates run in the General Election, that makes sense, no?